CS506/fall2016-group2/documents/Requirements/NotCompleteRequirements.md

 When a bucket is clicked, a single page appears that shows posts in the bucket. __Medium Priority__

-When mouse hovers over a bucket, the bucket is scaled up in size. __Medium Priority__
+When mouse hovers over a bucket, the bucket is scaled up in size. __Low Priority__

 I would like to use my facebook account to login. __High Priority__